 Once we had the contracts signed, we met several times with the designers, both face-to-face and via video-conference.
 BONE’s lead designer for our project, Ioana, hit the first concept design out of the park: Robin and I had only a few minor comments and clarifications.
 We’ve tweaked a few things in the meantime, but the drawing above remains very true to the first concept.

 Because of the specialized nature of the BONE Structure construction, we decided to go with a builder who has had experience with them, Garrison Creek.
 Garrison built the BONE Structure house we visited in May 2017 and they agreed to take on our project.
 We’ve met with them on two occasions on site and are very pleased with the enthusiasm they all have for the project.

 Can it really be the 2018 Easter weekend already?

-Robin and I have been out at White Tree Farm quite a bit over the past month or so, walking the entire length and width of the property.
+Robin and I have been out at White Tree Farm quite a bit over the past month or so.
 What have we found?
-Winter 2017-2018 was a tough one and has impacted us in a couple of significant ways.
+Winter 2017-2018 was a tough one and has impacted White Tree Farm in a couple of significant ways.